apecloud/kubeblocks/docs/user_docs/kubeblocks-for-starrocks/manage-starrocks.md

 The volume expansion may take a few minutes.

-The `kbcli cluster vscale` command prints a command to help check the progress of scaling operations.
+The `kbcli cluster volume-expand` command prints a command to help check the progress of scaling operations.

 ```bash
 kbcli cluster describe-ops mycluster-volumeexpansion-smx8b -n default